 Caring for the inner ear

-Checking your cat’s inner ear for problems is a bit trickier than examining her outer ear.
-It may help to bring her into a quiet room and pet her gently for several minutes before beginning.
-Once she is calm, fold back the outer ear so that the ear canal becomes visible.
+Not all cats may be amenable to having you check their inner ear.
+Start with petting your cat and stroking the side of her face before you gently fold back the outer ear so the ear canal becomes visible.
 The inside of your cat’s ear should be light pink and free of dirt and earwax.
-An odor may indicate the presence of an infection, ear mites, or another problem and requires veterinary attention.
-Minor debris, dirt, or earwax is treatable at home.
+There shouldn’t be a noticeable odor.
+A foul smell may indicate the presence of an infection, ear mites, or another problem and requires veterinary attention.
+Minor debris, dirt, or earwax can be treated at home with caution.

 Cleaning your cat’s ears

-Dampen a clean cotton ball with a gentle ear cleaner to wipe away any visible earwax or other debris from the underside of your cat’s ears.
+Dampen a clean cotton ball with warm, not hot, water, or use a a gentle ear cleaner made for cats to wipe away any visible earwax or other debris from the underside of your cat’s ears.
 Clean the inside surface of the outer ear and the rim of the ear canal, but do not attempt to remove any debris from inside the canal.
-Doing so may lead to injury.
-If you cannot remove dirt and earwax with gentle pressure, stop cleaning your cat’s ears and consult your veterinarian.
-If your veterinarian prescribes eardrops for your cat to treat infection or soften earwax, administer the drops as instructed.
+Do not use Q-tips, you may push debris further into the ear canal.
+If gentle cleaning doesn’t address the problem, take your cat to your veterinarian.

 When to call your veterinarian

-Call your veterinarian promptly if your cat experiences trauma to the inner or outer ear or if your notice persistent scratching of the ears, head shaking or tilting, balance problems, sensitivity to touch or sound, or hearing abnormalities.
-Also, call for an appointment if you detect an unpleasant odor coming from your cat’s ears or if you see a discharge or redness inside the ear.
+If your cat experiences trauma to the outer or inner ear, call your veterinarian immediately.
+If you notice persistent scratching of the ears, head shaking or tilting, balance problems, sensitivity to touch or sound, or hearing abnormalities, or detect an unpleasant odor, make an appointment to get your cat seen as soon as possible.

 Most ear problems in cats are minor and easily treatable with cleaning or medication.
-However, ignoring possible symptoms of infection or hearing loss may result in serious illness or hearing loss.
-Although your cat may initially pull away or resist having her ears examined, it is essential to check for problems before they worsen.
-An ear exam in an otherwise healthy cat should not cause pain, and you will not harm your cat by performing a basic ear examination at home.
+Ignoring possible symptoms of infection or hearing loss may result in discomfort and pain for your cat.
+Checking the ears in an otherwise healthy cat should not cause pain.
+When in doubt, contact your veterinarian.